bugfender/rn-bugfender/README.md

 More info can be found in the [official docs](https://facebook.github.io/react-native/docs/getting-started.html)

-Before moving to the next point, **compile your project and ensure you can execute it** so we can discard other errors in the next steps.
+Before moving to the next point **compile the project and ensure you can execute**.
+In this way, we can discard issues in the next steps.

 ## Adding Bugfender to your project